Beincom (BIC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Beincom Historical Price

-According to the latest data gathered on Beincom live price page, the current price of Beincom is 0.01636545USD.
-The circulating supply of Beincom(BIC) is 1.64B BIC , giving it a market capitalization of $26.88M.
+According to the latest data gathered on Beincom live price page, the current price of Beincom is 0.01895228USD.
+The circulating supply of Beincom(BIC) is 1.66B BIC , giving it a market capitalization of $31.33M.

 The Beincom Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BIC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.